trotzig/dot/README.md

 `ssh` folder for SSH-related settings, or a `git` folder for git-related settings).

-Each of these folders can contains files of the form `{env,lib}.{sh,bash,zsh}`. `lib` files are loaded first, and should contain the definitions of functions that are used for the given plugin. `env` files are loaded next, and make any other environment-related changes to the current shell (e.g. exporting variables).
+Each of these directories can contains files of the form `plugin.{sh,bash,zsh}`. `plugin` files are loaded on shell startup, and perform any environment initialization (e.g. exporting variables) to support the particular plugin.

 For any file that is loaded from a plugin, the `.sh` extension is loaded first. `.sh` files are intended to represent code that runs regardless of